 We provide the following information on our website (i.e., www.anthem.com).

-- Protections with respect to Surprise Billing Claims by Providers. - Estimates on what Out-of-Network Providers may charge for a particular service. - Information on contacting state and federal agencies in case you believe a Provider has violated the No Surprise Billing Act's requirements.
+Protections with respect to Surprise Billing Claims by Providers, including information on how to contact state and federal agencies if you believe a Provider has violated the No Surprises Act.